Finally, Help for Under Eye Circles!

 How I Discovered the me Bright Eye:

-I discovered the me Bright Eye device (currently in stock at Neiman Marcus and Macys, backordered until 2/2/2018 at Nordstrom) while scouring the Nordstrom Anniversary Sale beauty section this past summer.
+I discovered the me Bright Eye device (20% off + an additional 10% off with code SALEX10)! while scouring the Nordstrom Anniversary Sale beauty section this past summer [UPDATE 6/29/20: no longer carried at Nordstrom].
 Unfamiliar with any at-home device that purported to improve dark circles, I started researching online, reading every single review and YouTube I could find about the device.
 There were resoundingly good (if surprisingly few) reviews, and one in particular from a reviewer who, like me, uses the NuFace for facial sagging, thought the Eye Bright perfect to use in tandem with the NuFace.

 It also sounded similar to a radio frequency device I tried one time at my dermatologist Dr. Jennie Segal’s office, the ThermiSmooth.
 I had a special event that night, and Dr. Segal said the ThermiSmooth would temporarily make the hollows under my eyes more plump and swollen (in a good way).
 My under eyes definitely looked smoother, the hollows were more shallow, and I needed less under eye concealer.
 She recommended a course of several treatments for more dramatic, lasting improvement to my under eyes, which I never went back for because it cost around $300 a pop.
 It definitely worked though, so when I saw an at-home radio frequency device that sounded very similar to the ThermiSmooth, my interest was piqued.